php-dev-br/laravel-doc-pt-br/mail.md

     "aws/aws-sdk-php": "~3.0"

-Next, set the `default` option in your `config/mail.php` configuration file to `ses` and verify that your `config/services.php` configuration file contains the following options:
+Next, set the `driver` option in your `config/mail.php` configuration file to `ses` and verify that your `config/services.php` configuration file contains the following options:

     'ses' => [
         'key' => 'your-ses-key',